Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/components/application/construction/altinn-apps/_index.md

 ---
 title: Application construction components for Altinn Apps
 linktitle: Altinn Apps
-description: In Altinn Apps solution the different apps that is created in Altinn Studio is deployed.
-This documentation covers application construction components for the applications.
+description: Application created in Altinn Studio is deployed to Altinn Apps.
+This documentation covers application construction components for the applications and for monitoring applications for Altinn Apps.
 toc: true
 weight: 100
 ---
 The diagram below shows the different components in Altinn Apps and below you find links to the description of the Application Architecture for the different components/parts of Altinn Apps.